 Through this collaboration the number of HAT cases reported to the WHO has been reduced by ~97% between 2001 and 2018.
 This is a major achievement considering the logistics challenge it represents.

 In 2009, Drug for Neglected Diseases initiative (DNDi) and Sanofi signed a partnership for the development of fexinidazole, a new chemical entity for the treatment of HAT, with DNDi responsible for the clinical development and Sanofi for the industrial development, regulatory submission and supply.
-Fexinidazole has made available the first oral monotherapy for sleeping sickness which will allow avoiding systematic lumbar puncture and the need of intravenous infusions and mandatory hospitalization for many patients.
+The collaboration with DNDi on fexinidazole has made available the first oral monotherapy for sleeping sickness which will allow avoiding systematic lumbar puncture and the need of intravenous infusions and mandatory hospitalization for many patients.

 Based on the positive results of the Phase II/III clinical trials completed in the Democratic Republic of Congo (DRC) and Central African Republic, fexinidazole received a positive scientific opinion from the European Medicines Agency (EMA) in November 2018, a decision that paves the way for the distribution of fexinidazole in endemic countries in 2019.
 On December 24th 2018, a Marketing Authorization has been granted in DRC in gambiense human African trypanosomiasis (HAT).